-The annual audited accounting reports will be made available to unitholders at no charge no later than four months after the end of the financial year (31 March) at the registered office of the Management Company and the offices of the sales and paying agents.
-Unaudited semi-annual reports will be made available in the same way no later than two months after the end of the reporting period (30 September).
-Separate accounts will be drawn up for the individual sub-funds.
-The total of the sub-funds after conversion into the currency of the Fund (CHF) - constitutes the Fund assets.
+The annual audited accounting reports will be made available to unitholders at no charge no later than four months from the end of the financial year (31 January) at the registered office of the Management Company and the offices of the selling and paying agents.
+Unaudited semi-annual reports will be made available in the same way within two months of the end of the reporting period (31 July).
+Separate accounts will be drawn up for the individual subfunds.
+The total of the sub-funds - after conversion into the currency of the Fund (CHF) - constitutes the Fund assets.

-In the event that liabilities from transactions involving derivative financial instruments and/or loans exist at the end of the financial year, they are to be explicitly stated in the accounting report, i.e. the strike price of current options and any liabilities associated with financial forwards and futures on financial instruments and liabilities from currency forwards, excluding options, must be stated for each type of transaction.
+In the event that liabilities from transactions involving derivative financial instruments and/or loans exist at the end of the financial year, they are to be explicitly stated in the accounting report, i.e. the strike price of current options and any liabilities associated with financial forwards and futures.
+Total liabilities from currency forwards, excluding options, must be stated for each type of transaction.